 It is free to apply to the EU Settlement Scheme.

 Application guidance can be found on GOV.UK.
-Once you have read the guidance, start your application at gov.uk/eusettlementscheme.
+Once you have read the guidance you can start your application.

 If you need help to complete your application there are a number of charities and voluntary organisations across the UK that are being funded to provide help and information to vulnerable EU, EEA and Swiss citizens applying to the EU Settlement Scheme.
 Practical support is available for a range of needs including disabled people, those with severe mental health conditions, victims of human trafficking or domestic abuse, those without a permanent address and those who are elderly or isolated.
 The 57 organisations are located across the UK to ensure services are available to those who most need it.
-To check what is available in your area you can access the government postcode check here.
-Or to access a full list of organisations offering support click here.
+To check what is available in your area you can access the government postcode check.
+Or you can access a full list of organisations offering support on gov.uk.